dmayou/share_calc/README.md

 ## Issues
 In the spirit of a hackathon, the app is intended as a coding sample rather than representing a robust product.
 Thus, the following issues are outstanding:

+* Only Chrome (desktop and android) has been tested
 * Server connection lacks security and could be spammed
 * User could enter numbers larger than MAX_INT or MAX_SAFE_INT
 * Calculation results are truncated to 10 characters for display purposes